Jingwe-Zhao/Odysseus1027/README.md

-- 👋 Hi, I’m @Odysseus1027
+- 👋 Hi, I’m @Jingwei Zhao
 - 😈 My major is Biology and Medicine
 - 👀 I’m interested in single-cell transcriptomics and spatial transcriptomics in the field of cancer
 - 🌱 I’m currently learning Bioinformatics Data analysis with R & Python
-- 💞️ I’m looking to collaborate on machine learning
 - 📫 Email:2604665999@qq.com

 <!---